iSevenpwnz/Backend-Developer-Test/README.md

 # Social Media API

-FastAPI додаток з MVC архітектурою для соціальної мережі з JWT аутентифікацією, кешуванням та повною валідацією даних.
+FastAPI application with MVC architecture for social media with JWT authentication, caching and complete data validation.

 **🎯 Modern Python project with Poetry dependency management and clean MVC architecture!**